Uncertainty principle: Rejection of the principle

 Uncertainty principles relate quantum particles – electrons for example – to classical concepts – position and momentum.
 This presumes quantum particles have position and momentum.
 Edwin C. Kemble pointed out in 1937 that such properties cannot be experimentally verified and assuming they exist gives rise to many contradictions; similarly Rudolf Haag notes that position in quantum mechanics is an attribute of an interaction, say between an electron and a detector, not an intrinsic property.
 From this point of view the uncertainty principle is not a fundamental quantum property but a concept "carried over from the language of our ancestors", as Kemble says.

 Applications

 Since the uncertainty principle is such a basic result in quantum mechanics, typical experiments in quantum mechanics routinely observe aspects of it.
 All forms of spectroscopy, including particle physics use the relationship to relate measured energy line-width to the lifetime of quantum states.
 Certain experiments, however, may deliberately test a particular form of the uncertainty principle as part of their main research program.
 These include, for example, tests of number–phase uncertainty relations in superconducting or quantum optics systems.
-Applications dependent on the uncertainty principle for their operation include extremely low-noise technology such as that required in gravitational wave interferometers.